scaledb-rs/ScaleDB/README.md

 # Legal notice
 ScaleDB is a trademark of ScaleDB LLC, the organization that maintains the ScaleDB open source project.

-The source code is licensed under a permissive open-source license (MIT).
-This license deals primarily with copyright and does not grant license to trademark(s).
+This software is licensed under a permissive open-source license (MIT).
+This license does not grant license to trademarks.

 You may use the project's trademark(s) as reasonably required for customary use in describing the origin of the original work.
 Thank you for respecting the project's trademark(s).